 3. Make sure your affiliate manager has extensive experience.

 If your company doesn’t have the budget to hire an agency, be sure that your in-house affiliate manager has extensive experience in affiliate marketing.
-Require her to attend conferences and keep up with changes in the industry.
+Require that they attend industry conferences and keep up with changes in the industry.

 4. Keep the program controlled to start.

 Limit your program to a select number of partners to increase transparency, reduce management strain, and mitigate fraud risks.
-Don’t expect the affiliate program to become a huge contributor to volume as it’s a much better contributor in terms of ROI.
+Don’t expect the affiliate program to become a huge contributor to volume as it’s a much better contributor in terms of return on ad spend.